 While it might sound like we’re writing a hyperbolic love song, we promise we aren’t exaggerating.
 Lisbon charmed our pants off.
 And if you like historic cities that have done a remarkable job of preserving their past you’ll feel exactly as we did.
 Doubly so if you enjoy wandering down vibrant streets, enjoying good weather nearly all year round, and friendly-as-all-heck locals.

 Lisbon offers all of the above, in droves.
+Did we mention it’s also one of the best cities in Europe for expats?

 When first arriving in Lisbon it is a good idea to look over a couple of maps of the center and try to get a basic feel for what can be a slightly confusing city to navigate.
 It took us a few days to get oriented properly but once we did we loved exploring all the little nooks and crannies that make Lisbon the great city that it is.